 - Numbness, pain, or burning feeling in the hands and feet—peripheral neuropathy

 - Kidney damage

 There are many ways to control problems.
 In some cases, the drugs can be changed to lessen how they make you feel.
 The earlier these problems are brought up to your doctor, the more likely they will be controlled.

-High-dose chemotherapy and stem cell tranplant for testicular cancer.
+High-dose chemotherapy and stem cell transplant for testicular cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/testicular-cancer/treating/high-dose-chemo-stem-cell.html.
-Updated May 17, 2018.
-Accessed October 30, 2018.
+Accessed October 1, 2020.

 Management of nonseminoma testicular cancer.
 EBSCO DynaMed website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T908522/Management-of-nonseminoma-testicular-cancer.
 Accessed October 1, 2020.

 Management of seminoma.
 EBSCO DynaMed website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T908524/Management-of-seminoma.
 Accessed October 1, 2020.

 8/11/2011 DynaMed Systematic Literature Surveillancehttp://www.dynamed.com/topics/dmp~AN~T908524/Management-of-seminoma: Oliver RT, Mead GM, Rustin GJ, et al. Randomized trial of carboplatin versus radiotherapy for stage I seminoma: mature results on relapse and contralateral testis cancer rates in MRC TE19/EORTC 30982 study (ISRCTN27163214.
 J Clin Oncol.
 2011;29(8):957-962.